 So what do trading standards do?

-- Take informal action on less serious cases in the form of giving advice, guidance and educating traders who have broken the law and making sure they do not do it again
+- We can take informal action on less serious cases - this would take the form of giving advice, guidance and education to traders who have broken the law and making sure they do not do it again.

-- Taking formal action on the more serious cases in the form of prosecuting in criminal court, issuing cautions, applying for injunctions, issuing statutory notices, entering premises and seizing goods and/or documents
+- Take formal action on the more serious cases, by prosecuting in criminal court, issuing cautions, applying for injunctions, issuing statutory notices, entering premises and seizing goods and/or documents.

 - Monitor and deal with animal health and welfare issues

 - Product Recalls - A list of recent product recalls, including foods, published by the Chartered Trading Standards Institute